where to go get checked out for a car accident

 ✔ In non-PIP states, many doctors require an attorney’s Letter of Protection (LOP) before treatment.

-✔ If your injuries are severe and you expect a lawsuit, an attorney can help coordinate medical care and payment options.
+✔ If your injuries are severe, an attorney can help coordinate medical care and payment options.

 📌 Pro Tip: Ask your accident doctor for attorney recommendations if you need legal assistance.
 Doctors and attorneys work together in injury cases.